g8tr1522/Phrases/README.md

 Wow, I wasn't expecting guests!

 If you have any suggestions, I'm actually really wanting them.
 Two specific things I need help with:
- - Making my screwy metatables/modules setup more elegant.
+ - Making my screwy metatables/modules setup more elegant and efficient.
  - Adding iterators for the setters/getters for the `notes` and `delays` properties of the `ins` class.

 A summary about what inspired this: